Divorce FAQ

 Do I need an attorney to get a divorce?

 Technically no. However, be advised that most divorces are not that simple, such as when there are children involved or if your divorce is contested.
 You should seek an attorney’s advice to see if your case is complex or not.
-Divorce is complex, and unless you know what your doing, you will have to do it over and over again until it is right.
+Divorce is complex, and unless you know what you’re doing, you will have to do it over and over again until it is right.

 What is an Uncontested Divorce in Alabama?